 Services across Stockport have taken place at different times of the day for many years.
 Each community has its own time and place to reflect and remember.
 Heald Green’s community gathering has been at 12.00 for many years and everyone who regularly attends is used to arriving at this time.
 Of course there are other residents who like to pay their respects quietly at 11am at the Memorial and this has always been the case but the organised community event is at 12.00.

-Heald Green Village Festival took place on the hottest day of the year, so far, at the end of 30 June and people came out in their thousands to enjoy a real Village Event, which started with a Fancy Dress parade for the children around the local streets.
+Last year, Heald Green Community Festival took place on the hottest day of the year and people came out in their thousands to enjoy a real Village Event, which started with a Fancy Dress parade for the children around the local streets.
 This was led by the Phoenix Pipe Band and was enjoyed by everyone.

 The Airport normally use only Runway 1 at night but Runway 2 is used at night when maintenance work is being carried out on Runway 1.
 This is programmed in advance.
 The programme for 2020 follows but may change as the Corvid regulations have drastically curtailed the use of the runways.
 Any changes will be announced on this page.

 September 1st – 3rd

 October 4th – 8th

 January 12th – 14th

 It may be that unexpected maintenance work needs to be carried on dates other than those above.